 - $75 Adults, $50 Youth (7-17 yrs) Rates subject to change.
 Holiday rates may apply****

 - Depending on the time of year, you'll have opportunities to view our spectacular neighboring planets, or perhaps galaxies and nebula millions of light years away.

-- Cancellation Policy: Small Groups (4 or less): 48 hours advance notice prior to your originally scheduled program date.
+- Cancellation Policy: Small Groups (3 or less): 48 hours advance notice prior to your originally scheduled program date.
 If less than 48 hours notice is provided, tickets are non-refundable and cannot be rescheduled.
-Large Groups (5 or more): 5 days advance notice prior to your originally scheduled program date.
-If less than 5 days notice is provided, tickets are non-refundable and cannot be rescheduled.
+Large Groups (4 or more): 7 business days advance notice prior to your originally scheduled program date.
+If less than 7 business days notice is provided, tickets are non-refundable and cannot be rescheduled.
 Please contact us by email or phone to initiate a refund or to reschedule.
 Should the SkyCenter cancel the program for any reason, you will be given a full refund.

 FAQ's for Participants

 Starting from the University of Arizona campus, it takes an hour and a half to drive up to the Mt.
 Lemmon SkyCenter.
 City traffic can make this a bit longer or shorter depending on the time of day.
 Be sure you start with a full tank of gas!
 There are no filling stations on the mountain.
 The last station is at the corner of Tanque Verde Rd and the Catalina Highway, and from this intersection the SkyCenter is about an hour away.
 Once at the Mt.
 Lemmon SkyCenter, the program generally lasts 5 hours.